This blog may contain affiliate links. Read our disclosure policy for more info.

-The Lake Marian Track is an incredible, short day hike along the road to Milford Sound.
+Lake Marian Track is an incredible, short day-hike along the road to Milford Sound.
 Taking only 3 hours to complete, the hike includes views of waterfalls as well as the stunning Lake Marian.
-This blog is a guide to the track including our own personal experience.
+This blog is a guide to the track including our own personal experiences.

 The road to Milford is arguably as beautiful as Milford Sound itself.
-Boasting incredible valleys, mountain peaks, and countless trails to explore, you could literally spend days on this short 120 km stretch of road!
+Boasting incredible valleys, mountain peaks, and countless trails to explore, you could literally spend days on this short 120-kilometer-long (75 miles) stretch of road!

 Where is the Lake Marian Trailhead?

-Drive on Hollyford Road for 1 km and you will reach a parking lot.
+Drive on Hollyford Road for 1 km (0.6 mi) and you will reach a parking lot.
 Park there and you will see the signs for the Lake Marian Track.
 You’ll know you’re headed in the right direction if you cross a suspension bridge almost immediately.

 What makes the track to Lake Marian so special?

 Lake Marian is a gorgeous turquoise lake sitting in a valley surrounded by mountain peaks and waterfalls.
 It is simply stunning – and that alone is what makes it so extraordinary.

 The walk itself is also noteworthy.
-At the beginning of the Lake Marian Track, you will cross a river on a suspension bridge and then only a few hundred meters later find yourself walking on a platform right next to waterfalls!
+At the beginning of Lake Marian Track, you will cross a river on a suspension bridge and then only a few hundred meters later find yourself walking on a platform right next to waterfalls!

-From there, it is all hiking uphill through the jungle.
-Once you have climbed and climbed and climbed you will turn one last bend and low and behold, in front of you is a huge valley and Lake Marian!
+From there, it is all hiking uphill through the forest.
+Once you have climbed and climbed and climbed, you will turn one last bend, and low and behold, in front of you is a huge valley and Lake Marian!
 Simply spectacular!

 How long is Lake Marian Track?

-The Lake Marian Track is approximately 10 kilometers long for a return trip.
+Lake Marian Track is approximately 10 kilometers (6.2 miles) long for a return trip.
 You walk along the same trail to and from Lake Marian.

-Allow approximately 3 hours to complete the hike, however, if you like to take lots of stops for photos or maybe even swim in the lake (if you can bear the cold water) then allow a bit more time!
+Allow approximately 3 hours to complete the hike, however, if you like to take lots of stops for photos or maybe even swim in the lake (if you can brave the cold water) then allow a bit more time!

 How difficult is Lake Marian Track?